 Ansible sits neatly on the operations side of DevOps.
 Ansible is very easy both to set up and use.
-Ansible requires no coding skills whatsoever and can automate many common tasks on IBM i, AIX, Linux (both x86 and Power), Windows, and Mainframe.
+Ansible requires some coding skills for writing scripts and can execute many common tasks on IBM i, AIX, Linux (both x86 and Power), Windows, and Mainframe.

 What Does Ansible Automate?

-Ansible’s sweet spot are tasks such as provisioning, configuration management, application deployment, orchestration, fix installation, system maintenance, and aspects associated with security automation and compliance.
-In fact, anything that can lead to increased productivity for system administrators can be automated with Ansible.
+Ansible’s sweet spot are tasks such as provisioning, configuration management, application deployment, orchestration, fix installation, system maintenance, and aspects associated with security configuration and compliance.
+In fact, anything that can lead to increased productivity for system administrators can be deployed with Ansible.

 What Can’t Ansible Automate?

-Ansible is not designed for monitoring.
+Ansible is not designed to automate monitoring or scheduling.
 It has no mechanism to be able to reply to inquiry messages generated on IBM i message queues.
 It also has limited capabilities in the areas of performance and other general resource monitoring.
 Additional performance monitoring or message management software is recommended for real-time IBM i monitoring.

 Although basic dependencies can kind of be coded in Ansible Playbooks, there is no built-in dependency concept between Playbooks since the success of the executed tasks are not tracked.
 Compare this to the comprehensive dependency support in Robot Schedule job scheduling software for both self-contained dependencies within logical partitions or extending out to other IBM i partitions or platforms.